hope-ui/hope-ui/README.md

 ## What is Hope UI ?

-Hope UI is a component library built for allowing developers to build SolidJS applications quickly with a good looking (it's objective obviously) and accessible UI.
+Hope UI is a component library built for allowing developers to build SolidJS applications quickly with good looking and accessible UI.

-Target audience is developers or company that don't have time, skills or ressources allocated to design and just want to "get things done".

-Typical use case is :

-1. Install Hope UI
-2. Change theme color to fit your brand
-3. Move on, build stuff

-### What about customization ?
+### Note about customization

 Hope UI tends to be a design system more than a fully customizable component library.